UPDATED MAY 31, 2018

 - ESSA requires states to select at least one indicator of school quality or student success for each grade span.
 According to state ESSA plans:

-- Thirty-five states plan to include a college and/or career readiness (may include military readiness) measure.
+- Thirty-three states, plus the District of Columbia, plan to include a college and/or career readiness (may include military readiness) measure.

-- Thirty-six states plan to use a chronic absenteeism/attendance measure.
+- Thirty-five states, plus the District of Columbia, plan to use a chronic absenteeism/attendance measure.

-- Twenty-two states plan to use a science proficiency/progress measure.
+- Twenty-one states plan to use a science proficiency/progress measure.

 - Nine states plan to use a school climate/culture measure.

-- Eight states plan to use a social studies proficiency/progress measure.
+- Nine states plan to use a social studies proficiency/progress measure.

-- Six states plan to use an art access/participation or well-rounded education measure.
+- Six states, plus the District of Columbia, plan to use an art access/participation or well-rounded education measure.

 - ESSA permits states to include student growth in their accountability systems.
 According to state ESSA plans: